Guidelines for Batteries

 Packing spare batteries

-• Place each battery in a protective case, plastic bag, or leave it in its original packaging when possible.
+• Protective packing: Place each battery in a protective case, plastic bag, or leave it in its original packaging when possible.
 You can also place tape across the battery's contacts to isolate terminals (noted by the + and – symbols) to prevent short-circuiting.

 Batteries for wheelchairs, mobility aids and medical devices